-- 1.1 MITSkills is committed to protecting the rights and freedoms of data subjects, and safely and securely processing their data in accordance with all our legal obligations. - 1.2 We hold personal data about our employees, students, suppliers, contractors, and other individuals/businesses for a variety of business purposes. - 1.3 To comply with the law, information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
+1.1 MITSkills is committed to protecting the rights and freedoms of data subjects, and safely and securely processing their data in accordance with all our legal obligations.

+- 1.2 We hold personal data about our employees, learners, suppliers, contractors, and other individuals/businesses for a variety of business purposes. - 1.3 To comply with the law, information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
 To do this, MITSkills must comply with the Data Protection Act 2018 (the Act) and from 25 May 2018, the General Data Protection Regulation.
-The General Data Protection Regulation (GDPR) (EU) 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the European Union.

-1.4 This policy sets out how we seek to protect personal data and ensure that our stakeholders understand the rules governing their use of the personal data to which they have access in the course of their work or studies.
+The General Data Protection Regulation (GDPR) (EU) 2016/679 and has been incorporated into UK law as the GDPR UK. - 1.4 This policy sets out how we seek to protect personal data and ensure that our stakeholders understand the rules governing their use of the personal data to which they have access in the course of their work or studies.
 This policy requires staff to ensure that MITSkills, in line with GDPR the Data Protection Officer (DPO), be consulted before any significant new data processing activity is initiated to ensure that relevant compliance steps are addressed.